 Learn to promote your organization's mission, programs, and fundraising with this four-part series on successful marketing strategy and execution.
-With the right goals and clear, consistent, and constant branding, you will help your organization succeed in appealing to customers, donors, members, and volunteers.
-Gain the essential training, tools and techniques to develop a strategic marketing plan to enhance your organization’s bottom line and mission impact.
+With the right goals and branding that's clear, consistent, and constant, you will help your organization succeed in appealing to customers, donors, members, and volunteers.
+Gain the essential training, tools, and techniques to develop a strategic marketing plan that enhances your organization’s bottom line and mission impact.
 Receive an audit of your current materials and understand how to target your market more strategically.

 Sessions will include insight into trends and relevant tools, tips on activating internal buy-in, useful templates, and practical application of concepts through in-class projects.